discretize/discretize-guides/fractals/lonely-tower/index.md

 | **Consumed**   | Consume (CC)         | -3% Health, -3% Outgoing Strike Damage, -3% Outgoing Condition Damage |                           |

 With this in mind, it makes sense for the following roles to prioritise the following Globules of Emotion to maximise party damage:
-- Healer / Lowest damage build in a no-heal composition - Despair + Envy to cancel eachother out
+- Healer - Takes Despair Globules.
+If there are no Condi DPS players, they can also take Envy Globules to cancel out the Despair stacks.
-- Power DPS - Rage
-- Condi DPS - Envy
+- Power DPS - One of the power DPS players wshould take Rage Globules.
+This will massively increase their damage and should make sure they do not get consumed by Eparch during CC.
+Commonly played builds for this are <Specialization name="Scrapper"/> or <Specialization name="Dragonhunter"/>
+- Condi DPS - Takes Envy Globules.
+It is important to make sure they do not get consumed by Eparch during CC to prevent the boss from currupting the parties boons.
+- Gluttony DPS - This is a special role that aims to maximise the amounts of hits on the boss to trigger the Lifesteal effect from Gluttony Globules.
+The current best choice for this is <Specialization name="Willbender"/> with <Item id="102245"/>.
+- DPS / Booon DPS - The remaining players should pick up any remaining Globules if they spawn (Malice or Regret), or to pick up orbs for one of the other assgned roles if something goes wrong mid encounter.

 ### Consume
 <Grid>